Wormhole Solutions and Pre-inflationary Epoch in $F(R, T)$ Gravity with Axion Fields: Axion-dilaton wormholes in the flat Euclidean spacetime

 The initial set of solutions for expanding wormholes is depicted in Fig.~\ref{fig:lam0.1max}.
 It is evident that the scale factor exhibits a local maximum at the origin.
 Similar to the pattern observed for the collapsing wormholes in the previous section, the evolution of the scale factor and the dilaton field becomes increasingly complex with increasing \(\phi_0\), characterized by more oscillatory behavior.
 Interestingly, the minimum values of the scale factor during oscillations for larger \(\phi_0\) are closer to each other, implying that the sizes of the wormhole throats are more similar.

-Regarding the evolution of their action in Fig.~\ref{fig:lam0.1maxSE}, the action decrease immediately as the solutions develop additional inflection points and oscillations, oscillating above and below the x-axis (with more complex solutions lying below the x-axis).
+Regarding the evolution of their action in Fig.~\ref{fig:lam0.1maxSE}, the action decreases immediately as the solutions develop additional inflection points and oscillations, oscillating above and below the x-axis (with more complex solutions lying below the x-axis).
 As time $\tau$ increases, the action eventually tends towards positive values, consistent with the interpretation of these solutions as mediating tunneling events.
 This process indicates that the corresponding wormholes will alternately expand and contract, eventually tending towards flatness at large radius.
-As can be clearly seen from Fig.~\ref{fig:lam0.1max} and Fig.~\ref{fig:lam0.1maxSE}, the solution corresponding to the purple line has more inflection points and oscillations compared to the green line, and its evolution is more complex.
-This significantly reduces the value of the action, which suggests that expanding wormholes with more oscillations are more likely to exist than those with fewer characteristics.
+Figs.~\ref{fig:lam0.1max} and~\ref{fig:lam0.1maxSE} further demonstrate that the solution represented by the purple curve exhibits more complex evolutionary dynamics and a lower final action value.
+These results suggest a general trend: solutions with richer oscillatory structures tend to correspond to lower action values, making them more favorable in quantum gravitational processes.
+Specifically, compared to the green curve, the purple curve corresponds to a solution with more inflection points, more pronounced oscillatory behavior, and more complex dynamical evolution.
+This enhanced oscillatory character significantly reduces the action of the system, indicating that expanding wormholes with more oscillation modes are probabilistically more likely to exist.